Contributions¶

 Unit tests¶

-To run the tests, you just can run poetry run pytest and/or tox to test all the supported python environments.
+To run the tests, you just can run uv run pytest and/or uv run tox to test all the supported python environments.
 Everything must be green before patches get merged.

 To test a specific backend you can pass --backend memory